fastly/fastly-exporter/README.md

 ### Source

-if you have a working Go installation, you can install the latest revision from HEAD.
+If you have a working Go installation, you can install the latest revision from HEAD.

 ```
 go get github.com/peterbourgon/fastly-exporter